handsontable/handsontable/.github/ISSUE_TEMPLATE/react-handsontable.md

 ---
-name: @handsontable/react
+name: "@handsontable/react"
 about: Issues regarding the React wrapper for Handsontable.
-title: ''
+title: ""
-labels: 'react'
+labels: "react"
-assignees: ''
+assignees: ""

 ---